 Collaborate with plan sponsors to design effective benefit structures to service a specific population’s needs;

 Exercise leadership, practice management, and project management skills;

 Analyze medical and pharmacy literature to effectively solve clinical problems;

 Perform direct and indirect patient care activities.

 All residents must be eligible for pharmacist licensure in the Commonwealth of Pennsylvania.
 Applications for Pharmacist License and Intern Registration are available.

-Three letters of recommendation - two from health professionals related to pharmacy curriculum (instructors) or the reference writer can use the standard form in PhORCAS
+Three letters of recommendation - two from health professionals related to pharmacy curriculum (instructors or preceptors) or the reference writer can use the standard form in PhORCAS